- General Public School Information

 Age requirements: Children who will be 5 years old on or before September 1 are eligible for admission to public kindergarten.
 Kindergarten classes are provided at all public schools, but are not mandatory.
 All children between the ages of 6 and 17 are required to be enrolled in school.

 Location: A child’s school is determined by the location of the parent’s or legal guardian’s residence.
-Students must attend the school in the zone they are assigned, with the exception of magnet schools.
+Students must attend the school in their assigned zone with the exception of magnet schools, or a transfer from a priority school.

 Transportation: Busing is used throughout the system for any student who lives more than 2.5 miles from the school they are zoned to attend.
 For students attending magnet schools, transportation is provided to and from the public school the students would normally be zoned to attend.
 The students will then be bussed to their neighborhood.
 There is door-to-door transportation available on specially equipped buses for children with special education needs.

-Registration: Parents must present an Alabama Certificate of Immunization, also called a blue card, for their child.
-This certificate may be obtained from a pediatrician or family doctor.
-A child’s birth certificate and proof of the parent’s or guardian’s address must also be presented.
+Registration: Parents must present an Alabama Certificate of Immunization (blue card) obtained by their doctor or an exemption as prescribed by the Department of Public Health.
+A child’s birth certificate, social security number, and proof of the parent’s or guardian’s address must also be presented.
 A social security number is required.
 If a student is transferring from another school, a transcript, report card, or transfer notice must be presented at the time of registration.

 Autauga County Schools